Hiroshima Airport: Road

 The airport has no direct expressway connection but is located near the San'yō Expressway.
 Limousine bus service to and from the downtown Hiroshima Bus Terminal is scheduled at 53 minutes but is often subject to traffic delays.
 Hiroshima Station is accessible by bus in 45 minutes.
 Bus service is also available to Shiraichi Station, Fukuyama Station, Kure Station and Mihara Station.

 Rail

 Unusually among major Japanese airports, Hiroshima Airport has no railway station.
 The closest station is Shiraichi Station on the San'yō Main Line, and planners have proposed connecting the airport to this station with a new line, or to build a new station on the San'yō Shinkansen high-speed rail line.
-The West Japan Railway Company, which operates both lines, has rejected proposals for connections because of the high cost involved and to maintain JR's competitiveness with commercial airlines for passenger traffic to and from Hiroshima.
+The West Japan Railway Company (JR), which operates both lines, has rejected proposals for connections because of the high cost involved and to maintain JR's competitiveness with commercial airlines for passenger traffic to and from Hiroshima.